mui/mui-x/docs/data/charts/overview/overview.md

 ---
-title: React Chart components
+title: React Chart library
 githubLabel: 'component: charts'
 packageName: '@mui/x-charts'
 ---

-# Charts - Overview
+# Charts

-<p class="description">This page groups general topics that are common to multiple charts.</p>
+<p class="description">A fast and extendable library of react chart components for data visualization.</p>

 :::warning
 This library is in the alpha phase.
 This means it might receive some breaking changes if they are needed to improve the components.